What is an I-94 record?

 If you entered the US. with an F or J visa, your Admit Until Date should say “D/S.” This means that you can legally stay in the US for the duration of your status, or the duration of your student program.

-If you have a date on your I-94 record, contact us as soon as possible.
+If you have a date in the “Admit Until Date” section of your I-94 record, contact us as soon as possible.

 The electronic I-94 record will continue to be available to you while you remain in the US.
 Once you depart the US, your electronic I-94 record will no longer be available for you to view.